-The planning for the assault against the Eternal Palace went as one would expect.
+The planning for the assault against the Prison of Torment went as one would expect.

-Lady Proudmoore laid out her forces and groundwork with the help of Genn Greymane’s military expertise.
+The military was split between the two entrances.
+The two sides would lead their own military campaigns, separate from one another, but united against the common foe they had found here in the deeps.
+The Stonehaven Generals laid out their forces and groundwork.
 The plan was simple, at least the first part.
-We would breach the entrance, at all costs, no matter what the Queen might throw at us.
+We would breach the entrances, at all costs, no matter what the Yunai, or her defenders, might throw at us.
 If she found our assault to be overwhelming, she would send the water surrounding this place to drown us all, and our efforts would be halted in a snap.

-Proudmoore had a plan for that too, but it required us recapturing a magical artifact known as the Tidestone.
-Once in her possession, even if Azshara tried to pull the walls down around them, Proudmoore could keep her at bay.
+The magic users had a plan for that too, but it required us capturing a magical artifact and then wrenching control of the spell that was keeping us dry.
+Once in our possession, even if the Yunai tried to pull the walls down around us, our magic users could hold it up.

 With little more to plan, it was time to act.

 The assault, as you might expect, went far too well.

 The military pushed right through the weakened side entrance gates, and once inside, we swept over the main entrance like locusts on a fresh crop.
 The agents and minions that served the prisoner here fled in every direction as our combined forces fought and battered through each new fortification.
 We were strong in numbers, stronger than I had realized, and that gave me some hope.